codefionn/pgcl/README.md

-# PGCL
+# pgcl

 ```
 This interpreter and programming language are subject to huge change.
 ```

-PGCL - *pretty good calculator language* - is a language for basic calculations.
+pgcl - *pretty good calculator language* - is a language for basic calculations.
 Designed for (*my*) rapid success doing calculations.
 It is also an educational tool, which tries to visualize how functional programming languages *could* work.